 The Peruvian Ministry of Transport and Communications (MTC) is pursuing the creation of a national steering committee in the context of the NUMP.
 It is proposed that the working groups will report to the meetings of the Steering Committee and for the meetings of each working group a chairperson will be assigned and functions will be distributed to the members of the group.
 The Steering Committee shall report the progress in NAMA implementation to the Vice Ministers (strategic level) in order to facilitate coordination and prepare decision-making.
-The technical secretariat shall prepare, facilitate and follow-up to the Committee's meetings.
+The technical secretariat shall prepare, facilitate and follow-up to the Committee's meetings www.changing-transport.org/wp-content/uploads/2015_Capone_Velezmoro_FullConceptTransPeru.pdf